aspectlab/flippingmatisse/data/README.md

 Provided greyscale PNG image files should go here in a folder called matisse_grey.
+Following the setup instructions, running "create_dataset.py" will create matisse_aug_valid.npz and matisse.npz.
 If color images were provided, see main README for instructions on creating greyscale images.